Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: Case Studies in Wireless Networks

+We employ the \texttt{TS-GE} framework in a \ac{MEC} cluster with 128 servers.
+The maximum workload buffer is taken as 1 Giga-cycles, while in a given realization for a server $a_k$ the service rate is uniformly sampled from $\sim \mathcal{U}(2, 4)$ GHz.
+The value of $\eta$ is taken to be 8 Mbps and the task deadline is taken as 0.05 seconds.
+In order to highlight the change detection framework, we consider fixed change points across different realizations of the algorithms.
+Specifically, changes occur at episodes $E_i = 30, 60, 90, 120, 150$.

 In Fig.~\ref{fig:actualregret}, we compare the classical \ac{TS} algorithm with \texttt{TS-GE} and \texttt{M-UCB}.
-In order to highlight the change detection framework, we consider fixed change points across different realizations of the algorithms.
-Specifically, changes occur at $E_i = 30, 60, 90, 120, 150$.
 We see that \texttt{TS-GE} outperforms the others by detecting the exact arm that has undergone a change.
 Interestingly, \texttt{M-UCB} performs worse than \ac{TS}, mainly due to the fact that \texttt{M-UCB} flushes all the past (potentially relevant) rewards and restarts the exploration procedure once a system-level change is detected.

-\section{Case Study: \ac{SWIPT} in an IIoT Network}
+\subsection{Case Study 2: \ac{SWIPT} in an IIoT Network}

 In this section, we employ the \texttt{TS-GE} algorithm to evaluate an \ac{IIoT} network where a central controller transmits data-packets to the device with the best channel condition and simultaneously performs wireless power transfer to all the devices.